Skip to main content

 FeaturegsudoSudo for Windows

-Elevation syntaxgsudo { scriptblock } -args $a,$b syntaxUnknown, possibly: sudo pwsh { scriptblock } -args $a,$b
+Elevation syntaxgsudo { scriptblock } -args $a,$b syntaxsudo pwsh { scriptblock } -args $a,$b (Unofficial!)

 Auto-complete of last 3 commandsYes (with gsudoModule)No